 - The crossover between Uncle Grandpa and Steven Universe ends with Uncle Grandpa reading a piece of paper listing characters from most of the other Cartoon Network shows.

 - The Uncle Grandpa episode "Pizza Eve" has a segment in which Uncle Grandpa is giving out "Grampies", and many characters from currently-airing and past Cartoon Network shows are attending.
-As is due to the course, Uncle Grandpa sweeps all the awards (including the "best Steven Universe episode" award).
-Then again, when Uncle Grandpa himself is the host, what did you expect?
-Not to mention it was supposedly a satire of the Nickelodeon Kids' Choice Awards with Uncle Grandpa taking Spongebob's place.
+As ones might expect when Uncle Grandpa is the host, he sweeps all the awards (including the "best Steven Universe episode" award)..